fiberplane/create-honc-app/docs/src/content/docs/solutions/observability.md

 ### Basic logging with Hono

 Hono comes with a basic [`logger` middleware](https://hono.dev/docs/middleware/builtin/logger) that can be helpful for small apps or in the early stages of development.
-It prints a log rat request start and end, including the path, method, status, and request time.
+It prints a log at request start and end, including the path, method, status, and request time.

 ```tsx
 import { Hono } from "hono";